inkognitro/react-app-tutorial/02-authentication.md

 to reach the current user in every component no matter how nested it is.
 We also need a repository (a service) to keep the current user after a page refresh has been done.
 We should be able to mock/stub this service for testing purposes.
+Let's try to write these requirements down in form of code:

 ```typescript
 // src/packages/core/auth/currentUser.ts